jangvu/Project_by_me/README.md

-# Some small Deep Learning and Machine Learning projects by me
+# Some small Deep Learning and Machine Learning projects